California Avocado Month to Kick Off With Major Retail and Marketing Push

 The California Avocado Commission plans to launch California Avocado Month with a major retail and marketing push.

-(Photo courtesy of CAC)
+(Photo courtesy of the California Avocado Commission)

-The California Avocado Commission is launching its 14th annual California Avocado Month this June, driving peak-season demand through a robust suite of retail activations, customer-specific marketing support and multi-channel consumer advertising.
+The California Avocado Commission is launching its 14th annual California Avocado Month this June, driving peak-season demand through a robust suite of retail activations, customer-specific marketing support and multichannel consumer advertising.

 The initiative is designed to strengthen demand for locally grown, high-quality avocados through targeted incremental marketing activities leading directly up to June and throughout the month.
 California Avocado Month marketing support includes trade programs, consumer advertising and public relations.